On average, most people move 11 times in their life. So naturally, most people are unprepared on moving day.

 Carrying furniture and dollying boxes up/down steep hills will slow down even the most seasoned movers.
 In short: a steep hill can turn a little move into a long move.

-So if you have a very steep hill to get to your entrance, this is something to take into consideration when communicating the logistics with a moving company–like suggesting a smaller truck(s) or an extra mover.
+So if you have a very steep hill to get to your entrance, this is something to take into consideration when communicating the logistics with a moving company–like suggesting 2 smaller truck(s) instead of 1 big truck, or an extra mover.

 As a mover, the worst possible condition to move in is heavy rain.
 Everything is slippery and the furniture cannot be staged directly outside the truck.